jeffreypersons/Paddle-Whacker/README.md

 # Paddle Whacker
-A paddle-whacking game built from the ground up in Unity.
+A paddle-whacking game built from the ground up..
 A unique take on old style of game, taking elements from pong and air hockey.

 Can play in-browser at itch.io!: https://jeffreypersons.itch.io/paddle-whacker